-Getting PR isn’t easy, but there are certain steps you can take to help your chances of landing press.
-This includes everything—from understanding what is considered newsworthy and creating an event that people will not only talk about but respond to, to creating a positive brand image, making connections with journalists, and discovering the best channels to distribute your press release.
+Getting public relations, or PR, coverage isn’t easy, but there are ways to improve your chances of getting your story on the news without the need for a crazy publicity stunt.
+This includes everything from understanding what is considered newsworthy to creating an event that people will talk about, promoting a positive brand image, making connections with journalists, and knowing how to send a press release.

 What is a press release?

-A press release is a statement distributed to the media that explains a piece of news or event in detail.
-It is generally a one-page statement consisting of around 300 to 800 words.
-Press releases follow a standard format, so it’s generally advised that you use a template to craft your press release.
-After your press release is written, it needs to be distributed in order to gain the media’s interest.
-Learn how to create a press release in our article on press releases.
+A press release is a statement distributed to the media that explains the essentials of a piece of news or event in 300 to 500 words.
+They need to follow a standard press release format and be distributed effectively to gain the media’s interest.

 What are the best outlets for distributing a press release?

-When done right, PR stunts can be an effective way for businesses to market themselves and gain larger audiences.
-Create your own press-winning publicity stunts by coming up with an interesting and creative idea, developing a strategy, and attracting press outlets through press releases and contact outreach.
-For a faster, more affordable, and less risky way to land press quickly, submit a press release using a reliable distribution service, such as eReleases.
+Done right, these PR stunt examples show that publicity events can be an effective way for businesses to market themselves and gain larger audiences.
+Brainstorm your own campaign by coming up with an interesting and creative idea, developing a strategy, and reaching media outlets with press releases.
+For a faster, more affordable, and less risky way to land press quickly, send a press release using a reliable distribution service like eReleases.